arraylabs/pymyq/README.md

 `await`ed – see `example.py` for examples.

 * `update`: get the latest device info (state, etc.).
-Note that this runs api.update_device_info and thus all accounts/devices will be updated
+Note that this runs MyQAccount.update and thus all devices within account will be updated

 ## Cover Methods